goncalo-oliveira/channels/README.md

 } );
 ```

-Other detection modes only use the timeout on received or sent data (or both).
+Other detection modes only use the hard timeout on received and.or sent data.

 ```csharp
 IChannelBuilder channel = ...;